outdreamer/build-a-cure-1/docs/tasks/ideas.md

             - recognize that a mistake may not be lack of intelligence or intent to harm but rather a lack of focus or intentional thinking
             - recognize when youre abusing your luck or power (not everyone knows joke attributes/functions, but it doesnt mean they cant be funny or learn to be funny)
             - recognize that other people's agency means they also have the choice to be bad & the responsibility to change what they want if they want to hurt innocent people or harm society
+            - help other people get things right where possible, rather than setting traps or forcing them into traps like rigged intelligence/character/hazing tests that are impossible to pass to get power trip/humiliation out of them

           - intent
             - recognize common intents (complaining, dodging blame, getting compliments) and in what positions they are likely to apply (people avoiding work, people covering mistakes, insecure people)